 - submitting an annual inventory of greenhouse gas emissions to the UNFCCC (Article 7)

 - formulating, implementing and publishing regular updates to national and regional programmes that contain measures to mitigate climate change and facilitate adequate adaptation to climate change (Article 10)

 - cooperating internationally in relation to policies and measures (including scientific and technical research and development) and facilitating public awareness and access to information on climate change.

-The Government has decided that New Zealand will take its next emissions reduction commitment, for the period 2013-2020, under the UNFCCC (the Kyoto Protocol parent body) rather than under the Kyoto Protocol itself.
-This positions New Zealand well for the new climate change agreement due to come into force from 2020.
+In 2009 the Government decided that New Zealand would take an emissions reduction commitment for the period 2013-2020 under the UNFCCC (the Kyoto Protocol parent body) rather than under the Kyoto Protocol itself.
+This positions New Zealand well for the new climate change agreement due to come into force after 2020.
 The new agreement is to apply to all countries (developed and developing) with equal legal force.

 For more information on New Zealand’s climate change targets see NZ's greenhouse gas emission reduction targets.

 Further decisions under the UNFCCC

 Since the adoption of the Kyoto Protocol in 1997 Parties have made significant progress under the UNFCCC.
 Key milestones from negotiations are documented on the web page: